Christine D'Souza Gelb

 Christine Esmeralda D'Souza Gelb (born August 6, 1984) is an American film executive who co-founded the studio 2AM with David Hinojosa and Kevin Rowe.

-Early life
+Early life and education

-Christine Esmeralda D'Souza was born on August 6, 1984, to Terence D'Souza, a neurologist originally from Mumbai, India, and Bernadette Gomes, a New Orleans civil district court judge born in Goa, India.
+D'Souza was born on August 6, 1984, to Terence D'Souza, a neurologist originally from Mumbai, India, and Bernadette Gomes, a New Orleans civil district court judge born in Goa, India.
 She is of Konkani descent.

 She attended Isidore Newman School in New Orleans, graduating in the class of 2002.

 Career

 D'Souza Gelb joined the film production and distribution company Endeavor Content in 2012 as an agent in the company's finance and packaging department.
-At Endeavor, she sold the distribution rights for several films, including The Farewell (2012), Under the Skin (2013), The Witch (2015), Manchester by the Sea (2016), and Midsommar (2019).
+At Endeavor, she sold the distribution rights for several films, including Under the Skin (2013), The Witch (2015), Manchester by the Sea (2016), The Farewell (2019), and Midsommar (2019).
 She left the company in 2020.

 In February 2021, D'Souza Gelb launched the film studio 2AM alongside David Hinojosa and Kevin Rowe as founding partners.